 They have a wide distribution and mainly occur in relation to the airways,...

 Adenoid cystic carcinoma (ACC) of the lung is a type of non-small cell lung cancer.
 They are classified under lung carcinomas of the salivary gland type.
 Primary occurrence in the lung parenchyma is rare, while in the thorax they occur more commonly as adenoid cystic carcinoma of the tracheobron...

-Adenoid cystic carcinomas of the tracheobronchial tree are a type of low-grade tracheal tumour.
-They are considered to be the second most common primary tumour of the trachea.
+Adenoid cystic carcinomas of the tracheobronchial tree are a type of low-grade tracheal tumor.
+They are considered to be the second most common primary tumor of the trachea.

 Adenosquamous carcinoma (ASC) of the lung is a rare type of non-small cell lung cancer.

 It is thought to constituting 0.4-4% of cases non-small cell lung cancer.

 The definition of adenosquamous carcinoma indicates a carcinoma showing components of adenocarcinoma and sq...